NGC 147 Corroborates the Break in the Stellar Mass-Stellar Metallicity Relation for Galaxies: Methods

 To avoid a possible mismatch in flux calibration between the blue and red spectra, we normalized the spectral continuum on both sides using a spline fit. \citetalias{Leethochawalit2019} developed an algorithm to minimize any alteration to the template spectra.
 The algorithm applies a synthesized continuum to the observed continuum-normalized spectrum.
-In the first iteration, we fit the continuum-normalized observed spectrum with continuum-normalized model spectra, and generated the synthesized continuum by fitting a $B$-spline to the quotient of the continuum-normalized spectrum and the best-fit SSP model spectrum.
-The subsequent fits were performed on the corrected observed spectrum with unaltered model spectra.
-The method was described in full detail in \citetalias{Leethochawalit2019}.
+In the first iteration, we fit the continuum-normalized observed spectrum with continuum-normalized model spectra, and generated a synthesized continuum by fitting a B-spline to the quotient of the continuum-normalized spectrum and the best-fit SSP model spectrum.
+Subsequent fits were performed on the corrected observed spectrum with unaltered model spectra.
+The method is described in full detail in \citetalias{Leethochawalit2019}.

 For each spectrum, we performed two separate fits.
 For the first fit, we only masked out the wavelength regions contaminated by the strong sky line residuals.
-The Ca$\,${\sc ii} H\&K lines were also excluded because of the strong non-local thermodynamic equilibrium (NLTE) effects, which the current models poorly reproduce.
-After the first fit, we masked out the regions that were $\ge 3\sigma$ from the best-fit model.
+The Ca$\,${\sc ii} H and K lines were also excluded because of the strong nonlocal thermodynamic equilibrium (NLTE) effects, which the current models poorly reproduce.
+After the first fit, we masked out the regions that were $\geqslant 3\sigma$ from the best-fit model.
 We visually inspected these newly masked regions to make sure they deviated from the model due to weak sky features rather than deficiencies in the fitting algorithm.
 Then, we rescaled the variance derived from Section \ref{subsubsec:spectrum_extraction} by the reduced $\chi^2$ of the first fit to estimate the true noise.
 We then fit the spectrum with new masking regions and corrected variance again to measure the stellar population properties.

-To validate our measurements, we also compared our results with those derived from \texttt{alf} \citep{Conroy2018}, which is another full-spectrum fitting algorithm capable of measuring detailed abundances using the Markov chain Monte Carlo (MCMC) method of parameter estimation.
-We used the ``simple'' mode of \texttt{alf}, which also assumes SSP.
+To validate our measurements, we also compared our results with those derived from \texttt{alf} \citep{Conroy2018}, which is another full-spectrum fitting algorithm capable of measuring detailed abundances using the Markov Chain Monte Carlo (MCMC) method of parameter estimation.
+We used the ``simple'' mode of \texttt{alf}, which also assumes SSPs.
 The [Fe/H] and [Mg/Fe] results from our own code are consistent with those obtained from \texttt{alf} within 2$\sigma$.